The matroid secretary problem for minor-closed classes and random matroids: Introduction

-Recall that for the classical secretary problem, the algorithm that samples and rejects the first $\frac{1}{e}$ of the secretaries and then hires the first secretary that is better than all secretaries in the sample is $e$-competitive.
-Dynkin \cite{Dynkin63} showed that this algorithm is best possible.
-Thus, interestingly, for almost all matroids the algorithm $\mathsf{RB}$ has a better competitive ratio than the best classical secretary algorithm.
-Indeed, under a widely believed conjecture in asympotic matroid theory, we note that there is in fact a $(1+o(1))$-competitive algorithm for almost all matroids.
+Note that for almost all matroids, the algorithm $\mathsf{RB}$ has a better competitive ratio than the best algorithm for the classical secretary problem.
+Indeed, under a widely believed conjecture in asymptotic matroid theory, we note that there is in fact a $(1+o(1))$-competitive algorithm for almost all matroids.

 \begin{theorem} If asymptotically almost all matroids are paving, then there is a $(1+o(1))$-competitive matroid secretary algorithm for asymptotically almost all matroids. \end{theorem}